Because of COVID-19, North Vancouver celebrates Canada Day in 2021 with an online event showcasing local artists, places and community organizations.

 The video below features photos of a number of the musicians performing at the virtual event in 2020.
 In order of appearance in the video they are Adam Woodall, Brockton World Music, Jared Suitor, Melanie Dekker, Andrea Superstein, the North Shore Celtic Ensemble and Early Spirit.
 Members of the North Shore Celtic Ensemble also appear once again at the end.

 These groups are some of the North Shore’s finest!
 North Vancouver is home to lots of other amazing musical talent of course.
-It’s too bad not all of them could be included in this year’s show, but there are just too many.
-Maybe next year instead!
+It’s too bad not all of them could be included in the 2020 show, but there are just too many.

 * The above photo and one used in the video of Andrea Superstein is by David Niddrie.
 The photo of Adam Woodall in the video is by Sarah Jane Photography.